Altium Designer Rigid Flex Guidebook for PCB Design

 Application of flexible circuits where there is constant movement of the flexible circuit bends.

-Collection of layers comprising a PCB.
+Collection of layers comprising a Circuit Board.
 Rigid and flex sections of a board will have separate layer stacks, each with their own considerations for layer type and material.
 Can also be referred to as a stackup.

 Strengthener used where a flex circuit exits the rigid board.
 Automatic fluid dispensing can be used to apply beads of acrylic or epoxy resin, but caution must be taken to prevent excess glue from dripping under the assembly.
 Often, application must be done by hand.